soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 </script>
 ```

-In JavaScript, strings enclosed with back ticks (e.g. \`hello\`) are called template literals.
+In JavaScript, strings enclosed with backticks (e.g. \`hello\`) are called template literals.
 While template literals are usually used for embedded expressions, as we'll soon see, they're used here due to their multi-line support.

 ---

 ## Modifying the Page with JSON

 In most real world applications, JSON is fetched from a backend server using XMLHttpRequests or the Fetch API.
-But for our purposes using a hard-coded string will do.
+But for our purposes a hard-coded string will do.

 Now we can link our table to a jQuery object and prepare to iterate over our JSON list.
-To deserialize our JSON string, we'll use the `JSON.parse` method which turns our string into an array:
+To deserialize the JSON string, we'll use the `JSON.parse` method which turns our string into an array:

 ```js
 table = $("#courses");